drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/3_using_in_deploy.md

 server.run()
 ```

-Feel free to copy the above code and paste it into a deploy playground!
-Simply add a `fetch` request at the end of the file to check your server works:
+Feel free to copy the above code and paste it into a Deno Deploy playground!
+For a sanity check to make sure that your application is responding, add a `fetch` request at the end of the `app.ts` file:

 ```typescript
 const res = await fetch(server.address)